openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 Adopters will no longer be able to use the 'My Institution' integration that was part of the B2/WS integration.

 ## Enable Using Blackboard REST APIs
 In order to make REST calls into a Bb site, adopters will need to obtain a REST Application ID via https://developer.blackboard.com/ .
 This REST Application ID will then be used (via the same site), to create a REST Application key and secret that is tied to your Bb site URL.
 You will need this key and secret when configuring the integration in Bb.
-Please read this [post](https://community.blackboard.com/docs/DOC-4258-developer-groups-site-quotas-and-rate-limits) for more information.
+Please read this [post](https://community.blackboard.com/docs/DOC-4258-developer-groups-site-quotas-and-rate-limits) for more information on how Bb handles REST Application IDs.

 ## Configure openEQUELLA